commercetools/express-request-correlator/readme.md

 forwardCorrelationId({ headers }: TForwardCorrelationIdOptions): TCorrelationId
 ```

-1. If for instance you need to retrieve the current request's correlation id invoke `request.correlator.getCorrelationId()`.
+1. If for instance you need to retrieve the current request's correlation id invoke `request.correlator.getCorrelationId()`
 2. If you want to forward the correlation id to another request's headers run `request.correlator.forwardCorrelationId({ headers })`
    - This will mutate the passed in headers to contain the previous request's correlation id